robertodoering/sunix_ledstrip_controller/README.md

 ## Features
 - Power the controller off and on
 - Change the color of the led controller
-	- For RGB or RGBWWCW (warm white and cold white) controller
+	- For RGB or RGBWWCW (warm white and cold white) colors
 - Receive the current status of the controller, including the power state and color values
 - Send multiple requests in quick succession
 	- Can be used to create a smooth transition from one color to another